 About The Freetown Society

-Our history gives the answer since this city has been in some way linked to the West African nation for over 200 years.
+From the future to our history… the past gives the answer to why we are twinned since this city has been in some way linked to the West African nation for over 200 years.
 It takes us back to the early days of Abolition (of the Slave Trade), a campaign which was led by Hull’s William Wilberforce MP and a group of friends who became known as the ‘Clapham Sect’ but could also have been known as the ‘Hull Ex-patriot Society’.
 Most of those working alongside Wilberforce had either roots or links with Hull.

 In the early days of abolition the British Navy would patrol the seas off West Africa and seek to intercept slave ships with their human cargo.
 They were then returned to the African continent and Freetown was one of the first settlements, so named because the people received their freedom there.
 It all took place under a tall cotton tree and some 200+ years later that same tree stands proudly at the heart of the throbbing city that is modern Freetown.